-Family boats have been sailing the seas for ages, so it’s doable, but that doesn’t make it any easier for you.
+Family boats have been sailing the seas for ages.
+It’s doable. but that doesn’t make it any easier for you.
 Don’t lose it just yet, there are hacks, to make the transition and boat life more enjoyable for everyone.

 Here is a list of a few things that we have found rather handy to have on our sailboat, some are modifications that we have made, others are products that we have bought.

-In only a couple of hours Eben made our vberth convertible from a bed to a playpen by sewing us a lee cloth, blocking the bed’s entrance.
-This has been a wonderful boat upgrade giving us some extra “child free” time, to do whatever we want, (like sweeping without a kid on my heels) while we know that they are playing and having fun in a secure space.
+In only a couple of hours, Eben made our vberth convertible from a bed to a playpen by sewing us a lee cloth, blocking the bed’s entrance.
+This has been a wonderful boat upgrade.
+It has given us some extra “childfree” time, to do whatever we want.
+(Like sweeping without a kid on my heels) We know that they are playing and having fun in a secure space.

 These little miracles we first discovered years ago when making our wedding registry.
 They are dish scrubbies that are the size of your palm and are a stiff plastic mater.
 They are tough enough to get that “stuck on stuff” off, but gentle enough to not wreck all of our pots and pans.

 When Eben wired up our boat with our electrical we decided that we wanted our boat to be brightly lit.
-We have 12 pot lights in our salon/galley area, each with an individual switch next to it, so we can turn on or off as many as we want depending on the mood.
-But the best part, which helps avoid many tumbles and bruises, is that he installed one main switch, that controls them all, right by our galley way entrance so that we can reach in and turn the lights on before having to enter the dark boat.
-(All of our lights are LED and we went on to eBay and bought them from China at $1 a piece, now you will pay almost the same price per piece in shipping and it will take at least two weeks for them to arrive, but we much rather pay that than the US store alternative at 20x the cost.)
+We have 12 pot lights in our salon/galley area.
+Each has an individual switch next to it, so we can turn on or off as many as we want depending on the mood.
+But the best part, which helps avoid many tumbles and bruises, is that he installed one main switch.
+The main one controls them all.
+The switch is right by our galley way entrance so that we can reach in and turn the lights on before having to enter the dark boat.
+(All of our lights are LED and we went on to eBay and bought them from China.
+At $1 a piece!
+Now you will pay almost the same price per piece in shipping and it will take at least two weeks for them to arrive.
+But we much rather pay that than the US store alternative at 20x the cost.)

 In our bathroom, when you do your business, there are two options.
-For pee, you toilet paper goes directly into the bathroom garbage airtight tin, but for the other business we have the brown paper bags.
-We take that toilet paper, place it in a brown paper bag (the same ones we used to get as kids when we bought penny candy at the local store), and then place the paper bag into the tin.
-That way it cuts down on any possible smells, and that way you don’t happen to see the last persons mess when you are throwing your paper into the tin.
-Better idea all around.
+For pee, your toilet paper goes directly into the bathroom garbage airtight tin, but for the other business, we have the brown paper bags.
+We take that toilet paper, place it in a brown paper bag.
+(The same ones we used to get as kids when we bought penny candy at the local store).
+Then place the paper bag into the tin.
+That way it cuts down on any possible smells.
+And that way you don’t happen to see the last person’s mess when you are throwing your paper into the tin.
+The better idea all around.

 I am sure that every boater knows about these things, but if not, you need to know.
 We use the Damprid buckets in our clothing closets to keep the humidity out and our clothes free of mildew.
-The only thing we did alter in them is we stabbed some extra holes in the lids to suck up as much dampness as possible.
+We did alter in them is we stabbed some extra holes in the lids to suck up as much dampness as possible.

 An awesome friend of ours, Brittany on Asante (Windtraveler), gave us a 12volt charger for our Mac book pro when she purchased her new one and the charge connection was different making the charger useless to her.
 She bought it from Amazon I believe.
 Before having received this gift from her we were turning on our Honda 1000 generator every night so that we could keep the computer charged while we watched our movies.
-Now that generator barely ever gets used, that’s a good thing, we can power up our computer from 12volt, from our solar power.
-So neat to think that the sun is power our laptop.
+Now that generator barely ever gets used.
+That’s a good thing.
+We can power up our computer from 12volt, from our solar power.
+So neat to think that the sun is the power for our laptop.